Work Experience - Year 10

 Click here for the Work Experience List of Contacts

-Year 10 students have the exciting and beneficial opportunity to complete a week of work experience in the last full week of term 6.
+Year 10 students have the exciting and beneficial opportunity to complete a week of work experience in the week of Monday 10-Friday 14 July 2017.

 Undertaking a week of work placement can be a very valuable experience for students.
 It deepens their understanding about what a career in the placement area involves, helps them to understand their own strengths and areas to develop in relation to employability skills and can also give them first-hand experience on which to draw in future applications/interviews.
 There is an interesting article on our website from ‘The Times’ about how valuable work experience can be when students make applications http://www.ralphallen.bathnes.sch.uk/uploads/document/2_0_secret-to-a-university-place-revealed-the-times-15-1-15.pdf